 Several top rated cryptocurrencies provide passive income via PoS.
-Here we take a look at 33 of these coins and provide tips so you can achieve the best results.
+Here we take a look at the top Proof of Stake coins and provide tips so you can achieve the best results.

-Remember: we’re not judging these coins’ main application – but only their performance as passive income cryptocurrency investments.
+Remember: we’re not judging these coins’ applications or technology – but only their performance as passive income cryptocurrency investments.

 If your favorite coin doesn’t score a favorable review here, remember the focus of this article is simply the coins’ profitability as a buy and forget type of investment.

 We’ve tried to make this guide as comprehensive as possible so you can make the best choice for your next season of crypto purchases.